ricksanc/portfolio/content/about.md

  # *Introduction*

- **Sudhanshu Choudhary is my name.
+ **My name is Sudhanshu Choudhary.
 I am a thirteen years old Indian boy.
 And I am a programmer who's young.
 I enjoy Coding and Problem Solving.
 Experienced with programming languages as Python and C++.
 I love listening to music, a lot!
 I reside in India, Delhi.
 I am an eighth grade student at *Kendriya Vidyalaya*.**

  # *Achievements*